section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 **7. Service deliver.**

-It provides service delivery from the cloud to a user incase a user is in need of such services.
+It provides service delivery from the cloud to a user in case a user is in need of such services.

 These are tasks that traditionally, have been performed on the cloud.